arangodb-managed/oasisctl/README.md

-# ArangoDB Cloud Command Line Utility
+# ArangoDB Oasis

+Commandline utility for accessing ArangoDB Oasis.

+The Managed Cloud for ArangoDB.